Handbook

 - Shoes must be worn at all times.

 The administration may notify the student’s parent or guardian and have the student remedy the problem by changing clothes, removing/reversing objectionable clothing, jewelry, and head covering.
-The student may be sent home to change clothes or have clothes brought to him.
+The student may be sent home to change clothes or have clothes brought to him/her.
 When the problem has been corrected, the student can return to class.
 If the violation cannot be corrected, the student will be assigned to ISS for the day.
 Repeated violations will be added as a step on the assertive discipline plan.

 DRUG POLICY